 Meanwhile, to further accommodate physical distancing and safe practices, WorkSafeBC has extended first aid certificates with expiry dates between March 1, 2020 and August 31, 2020.
 These certificates will now be acceptable in the workplace for 180 days beyond their original expiry date.
 Certificates will not be reprinted, and no further action is needed from either first aid attendants or employers to qualify for an extension.
 See the announcement for more information.

 Reporting and payment deadline

-WorkSafeBC is postponing the payment deadline for Q1 2020, in light of the uncertainty and challenges many employers are facing during the COVID-19 (coronavirus) outbreak.
+WorkSafeBC is postponing the payment deadline for Q1 2020 and Q2 2020, in light of the uncertainty and challenges many employers are facing during the COVID-19 pandemic.

 Reviews during the COVID-19 outbreak